Mandalorian (character): Pedro Pascal

-The Mandalorian is primarily portrayed by Pedro Pascal, who wears the armor in many scenes and provides all of the voice acting for the character.
+The Mandalorian is portrayed by Pedro Pascal, who wears the armor in many scenes and provides all of the voice acting for the character.
 He was one of several actors considered for the role.
 Favreau reached out to Pascal through his agent to discuss a Star Wars project; Pascal did not initially know whether it was a film, series, or some other type of work, but he wanted to meet Favreau regardless of the nature of the project.
 They met in Favreau's office, which was covered with concept illustrations from the series, and as Favreau described the project he pointed to an illustration of the Mandalorian to show Pascal the character he would portray.
 This led Pascal to initially believe the character was Boba Fett, but he was corrected by Favreau.
 Pascal tried on the Mandalorian's helmet during their first meeting and it fit perfectly, which he called a "big geek-out moment".
 Pascal's long-time friend Oscar Isaac, who portrayed Poe Dameron in the Star Wars sequel trilogy, urged Pascal to accept the role, and Pascal said the actor's encouragement made him feel more certain about joining the project.

 Pascal was a fan of Star Wars as a child, especially the film The Empire Strikes Back (1980), which he described as "indelibly marked in my memory and my childhood imagination".
 He was also a fan of Boba Fett in particular, which was his favorite Star Wars action figure as a child.
 Pascal said this made him all the more excited to be portraying a similar-looking character, saying: "They want me to be the coolest looking thing in Star Wars."

 Production had begun in late 2018 and was underway for several weeks before the lead actor to play the Mandalorian was selected.
-Scenes featuring the character were shot with body doubles, and publicity stills of the character on the set were released before an actor was selected.
+Scenes featuring the character were shot with stand ins, and publicity stills of the character on the set were released before an actor was selected.
 Rumors of Pascal's possible casting began to emerge on the Internet in October 2018.
 On November 13, 2018, Variety reported that Pascal was offered the lead role and that negotiations were underway.
 His casting was formally announced on December 12, 2018.
 Germain Lussier of Gizmodo said of Pascal's casting: "Pascal is an excellent actor with a unique presence and we're all for him hunting down and shooting people all across the galaxy."
 Pascal mistakenly revealed the Mandalorian's real name, Din Djarin, during a November 2019 interview.